tystar86/python_exercises/Tasks/data_structures.md

 ```

 #7.
->Write a Python program to count the number of students of individual class.
+>Write a function to count the number of students of individual class.

 **Sample data:**
 ```